xiaojianliu/drifter_vs_model/README.md

 third,run segment.py, according to drifter's is and time,we divide it into different segments and save the file of 'data'

-forth,run drifter_vs_model_use_hourly_data.py and calculate separation rate and distance ratio
+forth,run Drifter_vs_Model use hourly data.py and calculate separation rate and distance ratio

 finally,run draw.py and draw density map